Monitor My Maple is our flagship citizen science project.

 What You’ll Need:

-Maple monitoring requires a couple simple household items.
+Maple monitoring requires a couple of simple household items.
 You will need:

 - A tape measure or cloth measuring tape to measure the circumference of your tree